Teleomorph, anamorph and holomorph

+The terms were introduced in 1981 to simplify the discussion of the procedures of the existing dual-naming system, which (1) permitted anamorphs to have their separate names but (2) treated teleomorphic names as having precedence for being used as the holomorphic name.
+The Melbourne Code removes the provisions and allows all names to compete on equal footing for priority as the correct name of a fungus, and hence does not use the term holomorph any more.

 Dual naming of fungi

 Fungi are classified primarily based on the structures associated with sexual reproduction, which tend to be evolutionarily conserved.
 However, many fungi reproduce only asexually, and cannot easily be classified based on sexual characteristics; some produce both asexual and sexual states.
-These problematic species are often members of the Ascomycota, but a few of them belong to the Basidiomycota.
+These species are often members of the Ascomycota, but a few of them belong to the Basidiomycota.
 Even among fungi that reproduce both sexually and asexually, often only one method of reproduction can be observed at a specific point in time or under specific conditions.
 Additionally, fungi typically grow in mixed colonies and sporulate amongst each other.
 These facts have made it very difficult to link the various states of the same fungus.

 Fungi that are not known to produce a teleomorph were historically placed into an artificial phylum, the "Deuteromycota," also known as "fungi imperfecti," simply for convenience.
 Some workers hold that this is an obsolete concept, and that molecular phylogeny allows accurate placement of species which are known from only part of their life cycle.
 Others retain the term "deuteromycetes," but give it a lowercase "d" and no taxonomic rank.

-Historically, Article 59 of the International Code of Botanical Nomenclature permitted mycologists to give asexually reproducing fungi (anamorphs) separate names from their sexual states (teleomorphs); but this practice was discontinued as of 1 January 2013.
+Historically, Article 59 of the International Code of Botanical Nomenclature permitted mycologists to give asexually reproducing fungi (anamorphs) separate names from their sexual states (teleomorphs).
+This practice was discontinued as of 1 January 2013.

-The dual naming system can be confusing for novices.
-It is essential for workers in plant pathology, mold identification, medical mycology, and food microbiology, fields in which asexually reproducing fungi are commonly encountered.
+The dual naming system can be confusing.
+However, it is essential for workers in plant pathology, mold identification, medical mycology, and food microbiology, fields in which asexually reproducing fungi are commonly encountered.